EdlawitGide/Portfolio/README.md

 ## 💖 About Me
 Hello!
 I'm Edlawit Gide, a passionate CIT Student and Aspiring Software Engineer based in Minnesota. 🌍  My goal is to create engaging and user-friendly experiences that make a difference.
-When I'm not immersed in code, you'll find me unraveling the mysteries of thrilling novels or vibing to the soulful rhythms of R&B, my ultimate escapes.

 ## 💻 Technologies Used
 This portfolio is built using the following technologies: